billcurtis/SDN-Sandbox/SDNSandbox/README.md

 ### Required VHDX files:

- **GUI.vhdx** - Sysprepped Desktop Experience version of Windows Server 2016/2019 **Datacenter**.
-Only Windows Server 2016 or Windows 2019 Datacenter is supported.
-Other releases such as Server Datacenter 1809 are not supported as they do not support S2D
+ **GUI.vhdx** - Sysprepped Desktop Experience version of Windows Server 2019 **Datacenter**.
+Only Windows Server 2019 Datacenter is supported.
+Other releases such as Server Datacenter 1809 are not supported as they do not support S2D.

-  >**Note:** Server 2016 will require KB4103723 or higher updates to be applied to the VHDX file (use DISM).
-SDN is not available yet in the RTM version of Server 2019, but will be in the future.

 **CORE.vhdx** - Same requirements as GUI.vhdx except the Core installation from the same media that the GUI.VHDX file is placed from.